Revisiting implicit variables in mathematical optimization: simplified modeling and a numerical evidence: Selected consequences for the example problems

 Let us explain what goes wrong here.
 Therefore, we make use of \cref{thm:local_minimizers}.
 Exploiting \eqref{eq:representation_Kvc}, $K_\textup{vc}(\bar z)=\R_+$ is valid, and it is easy to check that $(\bar z,\tilde\lambda)$ for $\tilde\lambda:=0$ is not a local minimizer of \eqref{eq:simple_MPCC}.
 Hence, \cref{thm:local_minimizers} indeed shows that $\bar z$ cannot be a local minimizer of \eqref{eq:simple_MPVC}. \end{example}

 In order to make the implicit and explicit notions of B-, S-, and M-stationarity for \eqref{eq:MPVC} practically accessible, tangent and normal cones to the domain and graph of $K_\textup{cc}$ have to be computed.
 This can be done with the aid of suitable pre-images rules, see e.g.\ \cite[Theorems~6.14 and~6.31]{RockafellarWets1998}.
 For the implicit notions, we end up with the concepts promoted in \cite{Hoheisel2009}, while the explicit notions lead to the well-known stationarity concepts from complementarity-constrained optimization, see e.g.\ \cite{Ye2005} for an overview, under mild qualification conditions.
+Following our arguments at the end of \cref{sec:preliminaries}, metric subregularity of $\Upsilon_\textup{imp}$ is implied by the constraint qualification MPVC-NNAMCQ, see \cite[Definition~2]{MokhtavayiHeydariKanzi20201}, while \eqref{eq:metric_inclusion_for implicit_S_stat} in valid in the presence of so-called MPVC-LICQ, see \cite[Definition~5.1.1]{Hoheisel2009}.
+Furthermore, metric subregularity of $\Upsilon_\textup{exp}$ or \eqref{eq:metric_inclusion_for_explicit_S_stat} holds whenever MPCC-NNAMCQ or MPCC-LICQ, see \cite[Definitions~2.8 and~2.10]{Ye2005}, is valid for the complementarity-constrained surrogate problem \eqref{eq:MPVCref}, respectively.

 In \cite{AchtzigerKanzow2008}, the authors already point out that the consideration of the surrogate model \eqref{eq:MPVCref} instead of \eqref{eq:MPVC} might not be recommendable due to the larger dimension of \eqref{eq:MPVCref} and the potential set-valuedness of the mapping $K_\textup{vc}$ although no evidence is presented.
 The results in \cref{sec:analysis} as well as \cite{BenkoMehlitz2021}, however, underline this conjecture on the theoretical side as well.